jwujane/T1A2/README.md

-# Jenjira Wu's Portfolio Website
+# Jane Wu's Portfolio Website

 ## URL to the published website